cur1

 Both methods will produce a plot that shows the curve of the function y = x3.

-Example 1: Plot Function Curve Using Base R
+Detailed Example 1: Base R curve() Syntax

-The following code shows how to plot the curve of the function y = x3 using the curve() function from base R:
+The following code shows how to plot the curve of the function y = x3 using the curve() function from Base R:

 #plot curve using x-axis range of 1 to 50